QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 ```{index} single: cloud computing; google colab
 ```
-An excellent example for the portability of python in a cloud computing environment is The [Google Colab](https://colab.research.google.com/).
-It hosts Jupyter notebook service online with no preconfigurations to run Python code using cloud servers.
+An excellent example of the portability of python in a cloud computing environment is The [Google Colab](https://colab.research.google.com/).
+It hosts the Jupyter notebook on cloud servers with no pre-configuration necessary to run Python code using cloud servers.

-There are also commercial application of cloud computing:
+There are also commercial applications of cloud computing:

 ```{index} single: cloud computing; anaconda enterprise
 ```